AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Experiments

 \subsubsection{Audio logs of different LLMs}

-To investigate the summarizing capabilities of different LLMs for acoustic information in long audio sequences, we conducted experiments using several popular LLMs, including ChatGPT and Llama2 (in English), as well as ERNIE Bot and Spark (in Chinese).
+To investigate the summarizing capabilities of different LLMs for acoustic information in long audio sequences, we conducted experiments using several popular LLMs, including ChatGPT, Llama2, Spark, and ERNIE Bot.
+The characteristics of each LLM in summarizing the environmental sound contexts are illustrated in the following:

 ChatGPT: ChatGPT offers a summary of the audio content with acoustic scenes and respective start and end times of events in seconds.

 Llama2: Llama2 provides a structured description of the audio, detailing the start and end times of scenes and associated sound events.